 The school will supply compasses and maps with map cases for your groups.
 These are crucial and must be looked after.
+You will need to remember to bring your route cards so that you can navigate effectively.

 Torch

 You will need a torch plus spare batteries.
 Head torches are very useful leaving your hands free to complete other tasks.
 LED style torches are better as they are more robust and batteries last a long time.
 They are generally more lightweight and smaller than traditional filament style torches.